makrai/notes/liu1908-summarization.md

 ## 4.1 Summarization Datasets

-* We evaluated our model on three benchmark datasets, namely the
+* We evaluated our model on three benchmark datasets
   * CNN/DailyMail and NYT are somewhat extractive, while XSum is highly abstract
   * CNN/DailyMail news highlights dataset (Hermann+ 2015), the
   * New York Times Annotated Corpus (NYT; Sandhaus 2008), and
   * XSum (Narayan+ 2018a)
-  * These datasets represent different summary
+  * These datasets represent different
     * styles ranging from highlights to very brief one sentence summaries
     * rewriting operations: cut and paste operations vs genuinely abstractive
   * Table 1 presents statistics on these datasets (test set);
     * example (gold-standard) summaries are provided in the supplementary materl
 * CNN/DailyMail contains news articles and associated highlights, i.e., a few bullet points giving a brief overview of the article
   * Input documents were truncated to 512 tokens
 * NYT contains 110,540 articles with abstractive summaries
   * Following Durrett+ (2016), we
-    * split these into 100,834/9,706 training/test examples, based on the date of publication (test from January 1, 2007) We used 4,000 examples from the training as validation set.
-We also followed their
+    * split these into 100,834/9,706 training/test examples,
+      based on the date of publication (test from January 1, 2007) We used
+      * 4,000 examples from the training as validation set.
+We also followed
     * filtering documents with summaries less than 50 words
     * filtered test set (NYT50) includes 3,452 examples
     * Input documents were truncated to 800 tokens